arijanbrkic/etch-a-sketch/README.md

 In this project, we focus on implementing some DOM manipulation.

-We have a webpage with a 16x16 grid of square divs.
+We have a webpage with a 16x16 grid of square divs, by default.

+The user can change the grid size to be 4x4 up to 64x64.

+The user may also choose any color that they wish, or even use a rainbow mode, which generates a random color, or a shade mode, which will make the current cell's color 10% darker.

+There is also an eraser which works just deletes the color, and there is a clear all button which resets the canvas.